tldr-group/vulture/README.md

 Convolutional upsampling of DINOv2 [1] features for weakly supervised segmentation [2].
 In short, we train a bisected U-net to upsample low-resolution features by targeting high-resolution ground truths generated from other methods (_i.e,_ FeatUp [3], LoftUp [4]) which may not scale as nicely in time / memory / generalisability as CNNs.
 They can they be used in Weka-style [5] feature-based / interactive / weakly supervised segmentation.
 Check out the [examples](examples/) to get started!

 ## TODO:

-- update gui to use new strucutre
 - zenodo for fig data

 ## Contents